Cognitive reframing is extremely effective, IF you know how and when to use it.

 Actually, that’s a great way of thinking about it.
 Negative ideas are like shady people.
-If you took over management of a shady nightclub where stabbings are frequent, wouldn’t you tighten up security and hire better bouncers?
+If you took over management of a shady nightclub, wouldn’t you tighten up security and hire better bouncers?

 That’s exactly what I’m asking you to do now.
 If you’re harbouring negative thoughts, it’s because your security is weak.
 You let in some lame ass people and they’re ruining your club.